databricks-solutions/mason/README.md

 # Mason

-A desktop chat app built with Electron that connects to the Databricks AI Gateway.
-Talk to multiple LLMs through a unified interface with MCP tool calling, local filesystem access, auto-discovered models, and streaming responses.
+Mason is a desktop application that leverages Databricks Unity AI Gateway and Unity Catalog to give your enterprise a central, governed, and powerful AI exerience.
+Interact with any foundational model provider or custom model you've built on databricks through a unified interface with MCP tool calling, local filesystem access, auto-discovered models, and access to Databricks Dashboards.

 <p align="center">
   <img src="docs/model.gif" alt="Switching between Claude, GPT, Gemini, and Llama models in Mason" width="720">